aless80/DeepSee_TimeCharts/README.md

 ```
 3) Import the portlet class Ale.PortletAmchartsREST.xml in studio;
 4) Import the portlet class Ale.PortletAmcharts.xml in studio;
+5) Import the pivot Patients2.pivot.DFI;
-5) Import the termlist PATIENTS COLSPECS.txt to be able to use the Choose Column Spec control on the dashboard;
+6) Import the termlist PATIENTS COLSPECS.txt to be able to use the Choose Column Spec control on the dashboard;
-6) Open the PortletAmcharts and PortletAmchartsREST dashboards.
+7) Open the PortletAmcharts and PortletAmchartsREST dashboards.

 ### Limitations